 In mid-Sinnoh, Ambipom was literally Put on a Bus, for incredibly contrived reasons that made no sense given the Pokemon's previously established character.
 From the beginning Aipom/Ambipom was shown to love Contests, which eventually led to it getting traded to Dawn, the Contest Coordinator of the group.
 DP 124 has the characters participating in Pokemon Ping Pong, and Ambipom suddenly decides to leave her trainer and the Contests she loved so much to go off with a complete stranger and train for an activity she didn't even know existed before the previous episode.
 Many fans are not happy.

 The first example would be Ash's Charmander, which upon evolution into Charmeleon, went from similarly nice compared to Ash's other Kanto starters to volatile and uncontrollable.
 Upon evolution into Charizard a while later, it went even further to a borderline jerk that actually seemed to dislike Ash.
 Charizard's attitude even cost Ash his match at his first Pokemon tournament.
-It was probably supposed to be similar to Pokemon above a certain level refusing to obey their trainers without a certain badge in the anime, but it firstly still came off as odd, and secondly didn't stop until after Ash had gotten all eight badges, competed in the Kanto League, and gotten halfway through the Orange Islands arc...
+It was probably supposed to be similar to Pokemon above a certain level refusing to obey their trainers without a certain badge in the games, but it firstly still came off as odd, and secondly didn't stop until after Ash had gotten all eight badges, competed in the Kanto League, and gotten halfway through the Orange Islands arc...
 And even then only because Ash spent a lot of time in effort to keep it alive.

-Made worse in that the show can't seem to decide whether or not evolving changes who you are (Charmander's personality changes, Pikachu and Bulbasaur directly refuse to evolve) or if it changes your form but nothing else (Most other evolutions including a Magikarp that retained it's sweet personality for the Joy that looked after it)
+Made worse in that the show can't seem to decide whether or not evolving changes who you are (Charmander's personality changes, Pikachu and Bulbasaur directly refuse to evolve) or if it changes your form but nothing else (most other evolutions including a Magikarp that retained its sweet personality for the Joy that looked after it).

-What in God's name happened to Graham Aker in Season 2 of Gundam 00?
-In Season 1 he was an obsessive Flag pilot, and totally loyal to The Union.
-Then in Season 2 he's... an obsessed Japanese Otaku calling himself Mr. Bushido?
+What in God's name happened to Graham Aker in season 2 of Gundam 00?
+In season 1 he was an obsessive Flag pilot, and totally loyal to The Union.
+Then in season 2 he's... an obsessed Japanese Otaku calling himself Mr. Bushido?
 Who acts like he just walked out of a Super Robot show?
 What.
 The.
 Hell.
 And the fanbase that decries the situation in Seed/Seed Destiny says nothing about it?
 Yes Graham's transformation is funny.
 The first time Mr. Bushido appears it's hard not to laugh at how hysterical he's become (Tropes—even this one—Are Not Bad after all).
 But it's still Character Derailment.

 His derailment does have a partial explanation.
 He shows small hints of his otaku ways all throughout Season 1, but he's otherwise normal.
 In Season 2, whenever he's not fighting he does have moments where he does act normal, even telling Billy the "Mr. Bushido" moniker was not one he was purposely angling for, and when he meets up with Setsuna it's flatly obvious the man has been severely depressed for awhile and he reveals he immersed himself in his Japanese otaku ways as something of an escape from the pain.
 Unfortunately, the derailment arguement still holds water because the show does a poor job of explaining the whys and when of his plunge into Occidental Otaku.